AlbertUlysses/California_Green_House_Gas_EDA/README.md

 ### Motivation
 This Analysis was a chance to explore data about California's Co2 Equivalent emissions.
-The purpose is explain where most of the California's Agencies Co2E is coming from.
-I attempt to answer several questions and look at ways that the data collection can improve to better answer some of the questions.
+I attempt to answer several questions ways that the data collection can improve.

+### Running on local machine
+If you are interested in running/improving the code on a local machine a ``` requirements.txt``` and file is provided.